 From Filial Subjects to Loyal Citizens: Representations of the Emperor in Late Imperial and Modern China

-Pär Cassel, Associate Professor of History, University of Michigan
+Pär Cassel is Associate Professor of History at the University of Michigan.